 Undoubtedly, this global crisis will shift consumer behaviour forever.
 And through the lessons we’ve learned from analysing many holiday shopping seasons, most customers will continue to operate in this new digital normal long after this crisis subsides.

 Opening online channels to connect with customers may have once been a visionary idea for B2B business leaders.
-Since the COVID-19 pandemic began, we’re hearing from more and customers for who this task is now mandatory and urgent.
+Since the COVID-19 pandemic began, we’re hearing from more customers for whom this task is now mandatory and urgent.

 For example, think of a consumer goods manufacturer who mostly sells through large, national retailers to generate most of their revenue.
-They also however, have smaller, local stores who want their products.
-Investing in a self-serve digital sales channel allows you to easily reach this set of long-tail customers, and enable them to easily order - and re-order online .
+They also, however, have smaller, local stores that want their products.
+Investing in a self-serve digital sales channel allows you to easily reach this set of long-tail customers, and enable them to easily order – and re-order online.
 This leaves your Sales or Service Reps to spend time on higher touch activities, like helping customers weather the current storm or finding new prospects when the time comes to re-group and grow.

 You’ll need to effectively merge all your channels to have all customer data and service activity to hand for a 360-degree experience.
-In Forrester’s recent report they uncovered around one-third of B2B firms who were levelling-up their omni-channel strategy.
-This involves ensuring they are able to respond to customers with information based on every interaction they had with the business.
+In Forrester’s recent report, they uncovered around one-third of B2B firms who were levelling up their omnichannel strategy.
+This involves ensuring they are able to respond to customers with information based on every interaction they have with the business.

 Learn more about tactics to future-proof and grow your business through digital commerce and explore how your B2B sales team can win with commerce with our E-book on Transforming the B2B Sales Function.